adobe-commerce/partner-day-accs/lab/admin-ui-sdk/Lab.md

     const filesLib = require('@adobe/aio-lib-files')
     ```

-    And update the default value to remove hardcoded config:
+    And update the default value to remove hardcoded config and transform the constant into a variable:

     ```javascript
     let stockValidationConfig = {